 My work in education also focused on improving teacher outcomes.
-I previously worked with the Cyber-Enabled Teacher Discourse project to develop an automated approach to teacher feedback [see LAK 2021] and professional development.
-In this project, I developed machine learning models to identify key elements of teacher speech that are associated with greater student engagement and learning.
+I previously worked with the Cyber-Enabled Teacher Discourse project to develop an automated approach to teacher feedback [see LAK 2021b] and professional development.
+In this project, I developed machine learning models to identify key elements of teacher speech associated with greater student engagement and learning.
 I integrated these models into an automated framework [see CHI 2020] where teachers can record audio of their teaching and receive feedback in the form of a smartphone application.
-This project has given me experience working with audio processing as well as natural language processing techniques.
+This project gave me experience working with audio processing as well as natural language processing techniques.

 Finally, I’m beginning to investigate how we can use technology to teach people complex skills, such as physical tasks or those specific to job training.
 I am currently working on developing a project that will adaptively create training levels based on their estimated skills while they learn UAV controls for an inspection task.

 My research interests are broadly focused on the process of developing novices into experts for complex tasks.
 This draws on my previous experience in the educational sector, especially questions on how to measure mastery, how to develop a curriculum, and how to autonomously guide someone through the training course.

 Beyond the educational questions, I know that earning users’ trust and acceptance is vital for the success of whatever technology we develop.
 In particular, I’m interested in how users interpret automated formative feedback, especially if their memory of their performance in the exercise differs than the feedback they receive.
 These research questions will draw on theory and practice of Human-Robot Interaction, especially focused user studies and analysis of explainability.